by Mark Nobes, chief editor

 The cassette version of the album featured the complete album on side A and extended remixes and B-sides on side B, which made it much more appealing to buy than the LP.

 With it's eerie opening, the band's first single of 1984, Doctor!
 Doctor! reached No.3 in the UK singles chart and was taken from the album Into The Gap.
 Other hit singles from the album included the previous single Hold Me Now, plus, You Take Me Up and Sister Of Mercy.

 As with the previous two songs featured above, this single was lifted from the group's most successful chart-topping album Into The Gap.

 It's not hard to see why the album was such a success either.
-It's packed with well constructed songs (you don't get many of those these days) that make great use of electronic instruments - definitely Thompson Twins best work.
+It's packed with well constructed songs (you don't get many of those these days) that make great use of a wide variety of instruments - definitely Thompson Twins best work.

 A final single from the album, "Sister Of Mercy", reached #11, although in the U.S. "The Gap" was released instead, but it only reached #69 in the Billboard Hot 100.